Internet Explorer is not supported

 Time savings

 There are numerous studies that document intraoral scanners save you time.
 When comparing the digital workflow for creating esthetic restorations with the analog workflow, you’ll see there is no comparison.
-Digitally scanning a patient takes five minutes.
+Digitally scanning a patient takes anywhere from one and a half to six minutes .
 No impression material used, no sitting around waiting for the PVS to dry, no patient-gagging, no mess.
 A huge change that translates into you having more time to see more patients.

 Faster workflows